Cepeen/cepeen.github.io/cluenotepadpp.md

 adopted that we must follow in the future, we will inform you about that practice in a revised version of this privacy notice.

 *11. DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?*

-*/In Short: /*/Yes, if you are a resident of California, you are granted specific rights regarding access to your personal information./
+Yes, if you are a resident of California, you are granted specific rights regarding access to your personal information.

 California Civil Code Section 1798.83, also known as the "Shine The Light"law, permits our users who are California residents to request and